ivnvxd/pyquest/markdown/12_common_practices.md

 _Common Python Code Formatters:_

-- **black**: An opinionated code formatter that automatically formats Python code to adhere to PEP 8 style guidelines.
+- [black](https://github.com/psf/black): An opinionated code formatter that automatically formats Python code to adhere to PEP 8 style guidelines.
-- **ruff**: Fast Python linter and code formatter.
+- [ruff](https://github.com/astral-sh/ruff): Fast Python linter and code formatter.
-- **isort**: A tool to sort and organize Python imports according to PEP 8 guidelines.
+- [isort](https://github.com/PyCQA/isort): A tool to sort and organize Python imports according to PEP 8 guidelines.
-- **autopep8**: A tool that automatically formats Python code to conform to the PEP 8 style guide.
+- [autopep8](https://github.com/hhatto/autopep8): A tool that automatically formats Python code to conform to the PEP 8 style guide.
-- **yapf**: Yet Another Python Formatter, a code formatter that takes a different approach to code formatting, focusing on being highly configurable and providing a consistent style.
+- [yapf](https://github.com/google/yapf): Yet Another Python Formatter, a code formatter that takes a different approach to code formatting, focusing on being highly configurable and providing a consistent style.

 ## 3. Environment Management <a id="environment-management"></a>